 In order to develop pupils’ critical eye and appreciation of art, pupils discover and learn about great artists, architects and designers in history and develop their understanding of the historical and cultural development of their art forms.
 Through discussions, self and peer assessments, pupils develop their ability to describe the differences and similarities between different practices and disciplines and make links to their own work.

 The art work produced is often inspired by their topic work and cross curricular links are planned, to enrich the pupils’ learning in other subject areas.
 Likewise, the skills and knowledge taught during the teaching of art are transferred and used in other subjects, helping to provide a more creative curriculum.

 Above all, the teaching of art at Wardley CE Primary is full of enthusiasm and love for the subject.
 The school works closely with an artist to help achieve this.

-After every art topic, the pupils’ work can be found on the school website or in the weekly school newsletter.
-Also the school has an annual art exhibition, displaying art work from across the school.
+After every art topic, examples of the pupils’ work can be found on the school website.

 How can you help at Home?